wlpdrpat/Excerpt-Thumbnail/README.md

 ## Contributing

 Issues and PRs are welcome.
 Please:
-- Keep PRs focused and small (single feature/fix).
+- Keep PRs focused and small.
 - Follow WordPress coding standards where practical.
 - Include before/after notes or screenshots for UI changes.